 Note about Google Drive: We will not be giving support about how to convert Microsoft Word into Google Docs or sharing Microsoft Word documents on Google Drive.
 If you are comfortable doing this on your own, that’s fine.
 However we encourage everyone to create their documents in Google Docs for ease of sharing and peer review.

 Diana Elder AGⓇ is a professional genealogist accredited in the Gulf South region of the United States.
 She serves as a Commissioner for The International Commission for the Accreditation of Professional Genealogists (ICAPGen).
 Diana is the author of the bestselling book, Research Like a Pro: A Genealogist’s Guide and the creator of the Research Like a Pro study group and e-Course.
 Diana and her daughter, Nicole Dyer are the hosts of the Research Like a Pro Genealogy Podcast and share research tips on their website, FamilyLocket.com.

 Nicole Dyer is a professional genealogist, lecturer, and creator of FamilyLocket.com and The Research Like a Pro Genealogy Podcast.
 She is the co-author of Research Like a Pro: A Genealogist’s Guide.
 Nicole speaks at genealogy conferences and institutes including the National Genealogical Society Conference and the Institute of Genealogy and Historical Research (IGHR).
 She specializes in Southern United States research and enjoys incorporating DNA evidence into her research.

 Schedule and Email List

 Two Research Like a Pro Study Groups are held per year, one in the spring and one in the fall.
-The fall study group focuses on DNA.
+The spring study group focuses on DNA.
 Session times are 12:00 pm MT and 6:00 pm MT.
 To receive advance notice of registration opening and early bird sales, click the link and subscribe to the special study group email list.